elviraff/elviraff.github.io-react_adventure_tours/README.md

-This is a simple project based on React.js.
+This is a simple project for demonstrating components based on React.js, Redux, Routing.
-Using fetch-requests to get items from external store, search-field, rating  and cart implemented Using Redux.js for statement.
+Using fetch-requests to get items from external store, search-field, input rating and cart were implemented.
+Using Redux.js for statement.